rlamorea/weBASIC/docs/first-program.md

 The very bottom line is the **Command Line**.

-To activate it, press the esc (or ESC or ESCAPE) key (which is almost always in the top left corner of your keyboard).
+To activate it, press the escape (or esc or ESCAPE) key (which is almost always in the top left corner of your keyboard).
 You should notice that the blinking cursor should vanish in the upper portion of the screen (where your program was being edited) and now appear at the bottom of the screen.